A Recipe for Watermarking Diffusion Models: Overview of Appendix

 \section{Overview of Appendix}

-In this appendix, we provide additional implementation details, experiments, and analysis to further support our proposed methods in the main paper.
-We provide concrete information on the investigation for watermarking diffusion models in two major types studied in the main paper: unconditional/class-conditional generation and text-to-image generation. }
+Here, we provide additional implementation details, experiments and analysis to further support our proposed methods in the main paper.
+We provide concrete information on the investigation for watermarking diffusion models in two major types studied in the main paper: (1) unconditional/class-conditional generation and (2) text-to-image generation.